azureweekly/azureadvocates-content/_posts/2019-05-09-CDA-Weekly-WrapUp.md

 **by: Jeremy Likness**

-Jeremy's latest blog post walks through several deployment scenarios of automating open source builds from GitHub to Azure Storage Static Websites.
-Using WebAssembly as a common "single page app" component, it details build processes for C, C#, Go, and Rust and the transformations/steps needed for successful release to static website blob storage.
+Jeremy's latest blog post walks through several deployment scenarios to demonstrate how to automate open source builds from GitHub to Azure Storage Static Websites.

+Using WebAssembly as a common "single page app" component, it details build processes for C, C#, Go, and Rust, he explores how to set up continuous integration and deployment (CI/CD) for WebAssembly apps.

+Through a series of steps, you'll see exactly what's needed to successfully release to static website blob storage and how to apply Azure DevOps Services to your own projects

-Tags: Azure Storage, CI/CD, Azure DevOps Services, Azure Pipelines, Web Assembly (WASM)
+Tags: Azure Storage, CI/CD, Azure DevOps Services, JavaScript, Node.js, .NET, .NET Core, C#, Azure Pipelines, Go, Web Assembly (WASM)

 [Read More](https://medium.com/microsoftazure/deploy-webassembly-from-github-toazure-storage-static-websites-with-azure-pipelines-a15f05d26fb8)